 If you’re looking for a softshell, this DIY rooftop tent uses materials that are very easy to work with, even if you don’t have a large shop at your disposal.
 The main ingredients for this softshell human meat taco are two pieces of plywood, a used thrift store tent, and some Home Depot conduit.
 You’ll also need some sealant and other supplies.

 You’ll have a bit more room in this option, which is designed to fold over and balance on a stand, allowing it to be around the same size as a ground tent.
-You’ll want to be a bit more careful with this rooftop tent as the soft shell is a bit less durable, but overall it seems structurally sound and easy to use.
+You’ll want to be a bit more careful with this pop-up tent as the soft shell is a bit less durable, but overall it seems structurally sound and easy to use.

-3. This Easy-Peasy Rooftop Tent
+3. The Clamshell Rooftop Tent

 If you’re looking to keep things super simple, this is probably the easiest DIY RTT design to construct on the internet.
 It essentially involves mounting two pieces of well-sealed plywood to a roof rack.
 The pieces fold out much like in the last design.